-Preclinical studies and clinical testing are expensive, can take many years to complete and their outcome is highly uncertain.
+Preclinical studies and clinical testing are expensive, can take many years to complete and their outcomes are highly uncertain.
 Failure can occur at any time during the preclinical study and clinical trial processes due to inadequate performance of a drug candidate or inadequate adherence by patients or investigators to clinical trial protocols.
 Further, clinical trials might not provide statistically significant data supporting a product candidate's safety and effectiveness to meet the requisite regulatory approvals.
 Our failure to replicate earlier positive results in later-stage clinical trials or otherwise demonstrate the required characteristics to support marketing approval for any of our product candidates would substantially harm our business, prospects, financial condition and results of operations.

-Preclinical and clinical testing required for our product candidates is expensive and time-consuming, and the outcome is uncertain.
+Preclinical and clinical testing required for our product candidates is expensive and time-consuming, and may result in delays or may fail to demonstrate safety and efficacy for desired indications.